Sanchit028/Machine-Learning-from-scratch/README.md

 # Machine-Learning-from-scratch

-This repository provides a collection basic of machine learning algorithms implementation using SKLearn and also from scratch using Python.
+This repository provides a collection of basic machine learning algorithms implemented using SKLearn and also from scratch using Python.
 It is designed to offer a clear understanding of how these algorithms work under the hood.
 By avoiding any third-party machine learning libraries, the code focuses on fundamental concepts and techniques, making it ideal for students, educators, and machine learning enthusiasts who want to deepen their knowledge.
+Note: Not every code is perfect.
+Actually Far from it!
+So if anyone can help me optimise those, please contact me!
+Thank you.

 ## Features
 #### Supervised Learning Algorithms: